09 February - 15 March 2022

 Research project grant within artistic research

-The purpose of the project grant is to give researchers the freedom to formulate by themselves the research idea, method and implementation, and to solve a specific research task within a limited period.
+The purpose of the project grant is to support research on artistic grounds.
+The grant gives you, the researcher, the freedom to formulate the research idea, method and implementation yourself, and to solve a specific research task within a limited period.

 Support form: Project support